QuTech-Delft/imsep/docs/version-control/basic-cycle.md

 git switch --create "feature"
 ```

+!!! note

+    The `--create` flag can be replaced with the short version `-c`.

 ## Commiting changes

 Within the feature branch, code can be written, documentation can be added etc. To show the way to commit these changes,